ksivamuthu/demo-graphql-nestjs/README.md

 # GraphQL NestJS Demo

-This is the demo of the talk about [GraphQL & NestJS - Forget the REST](https://graphql-nestjs.now.sh/#/) I did in Atlanta Code Camp 2018.
+This is the demo of the talk about [GraphQL & NestJS - Forget the REST](https://graphql-nestjs.now.sh/#/) I did in Atlanta Code Camp 2018 / TampaCC 2018.

 ## Table of contents